 The Client Committee was composed of the two co-chairs and two CWG-Stewardship members.

-The CWG-Stewardship has considered the .int domain, and concluded that provided there is no policy change under .int done by ICANN/IANA the CWG-Stewardship does not see any need for changes in the management of the .int domain in conjunction with the transition.
-Future administration of the .int domain should be subject to review post transition.
+The CWG-Stewardship has considered the .INT domain, and concluded that provided there is no policy change under .INT done by ICANN/IANA the CWG-Stewardship does not see any need for changes in the management of the .INT domain in conjunction with the transition.
+Future administration of the .INT domain should be subject to review post transition.

 The term IANA Functions Operator means the unit that provides the service.